-5. Know which tools (manual therapy, dry needling, release techniques, motor control training, ultrasound imaging (3 have 4 ultrasound imaging units and will train you how to use them)) strength and conditioning) to pull from your treatment tool box that is unique to the individual in front of you.
+5. Know which tools (manual therapy, dry needling, release techniques, motor control training, ultrasound imaging (We have 3 ultrasound imaging units and will train you how to use them)) strength and conditioning) to pull from your treatment tool box that is unique to the individual in front of you.
 No recipes or protocols in ISM!

 Sound like fun?
 It truly is.
 These words are from Stuart Dixon – a student on the ISM Series in Australia this year